akrzemi1/__sandbox__/string_view_ctor.md

 }
 ```

-Two value of type `int` are a concept in the C++ type-system.
+Two values of type `int` are a concept in the C++ type-system.
 A *range* is a concept from the problem domain.
 Two types of type `int` can represent a range only to some extent.
 It is denoted by the precondition.
 If `lo` passed is greater than `hi` there is no way to think of them as a range.
 The abstraction breaks.
 One could say, "but let's make `lo > hi` nonetheless a valid input", but then what do you do with this input?
 One option:

 ```c++
 bool indicator::is_in_range(int lo, int hi) const